awilmort/banana-web-app/DEPLOYMENT.md

 - Node Version: leave default or set to latest LTS.
 - Trust Proxy: Enabled for accurate client IP behind Render’s proxy.
 - Verify health endpoint: `https://<service>.onrender.com/api/health`

+### Persistent Media Storage (Render Disks)

+- Add a Disk in the Render service and set the Mount Path to `/uploads`.
+- Set `UPLOADS_DIR=/uploads` in the service environment.
+The backend reads/writes uploads from this path and serves them via `/uploads/*`.
+- Files stored under `/uploads` persist across restarts and deployments.
+App-local paths (e.g., `dist/uploads`) are ephemeral and will be wiped on deploy.
+- Existing media records use URLs like `/uploads/image.png`; these resolve against your backend origin, e.g., `https://<service>.onrender.com/uploads/image.png`.

 ### Notes